Baking Great Bread at HomeSoft, cheesy sandwich bread with sharp cheddar and pickled jalapeños

 Pro Tip

-Don't overmix after adding the cheese—you want those distinct pockets of melty goodness.
+Don't overmix after adding the cheese.
+You want those distinct pockets of melty goodness.
+Pat dry those jalapeños well — excess moisture can make the dough sticky.

 Step 3